typelead/eta/docs/source/eta-tutorials.rst

       cd pipes-test
       etlas init

-The project structure should look like:
+The project structure should look like this sfter you select the basic options:

 .. code-block:: console